-(k) Notice.
-Within fourteen days of the issuance of a CRM permit decision, CRM shall publish notice of such issuance in a newspaper of general circulation in the Commonwealth.
+(i) Notice.
+Within ten days of the issuance of a CRM permit decision, CRM shall publish notice of such issuance in a newspaper of general circulation in the Commonwealth.

-§15-10-235 Appeal of CRM Permit Decision
+§§ 15-10-235 Appeal of CRM Permit Decision

-Any aggrieved person as defined at §15-10-020 may appeal the decision of CRM Agency Officials or in the case of a APC development, the DCRM Director decision to grant, deny, or condition a new CRM permit to the CRM Appeals Board by filing a notice of the appeal with the DCRM Office within thirty days of the issuance of the CRM permit decision.
-In the absence of an appointed CRM Appeal Board at the time that the appeal is filed, the appeal shall be to the Superior Court as set forth in Administrative Procedure Act 1 CMC §§ 9101 et seq.
+Any aggrieved person as defined at §§ 15-10-020 may appeal the decision of CRM agency officials or in the case of a APC development, the DCRM Director decision to grant, deny or condition a new CRM permit to the CRM Appeals Board by filing a notice of the appeal with the CRM Office within thirty days of the issuance of the CRM permit decision.
 The DCRM Director shall then schedule an appellate hearing before the CRM Appeals Board.

 - (a) Disqualification; Voluntary or by Challenge.
-In the same manner and for the same reasons specified for CRM Agency Officials in §15-10-230, the three members of the CRM Appeals Board shall render decisions on CRM permit applications in an impartial manner.
-They shall voluntarily disqualify themselves for bias or the appearance of bias, and they are subject to disqualification by challenge in the manner prescribed for CRM Agency Officials in §15-10-230. - (b) Quorum, Vote.
-At least two members of the CRM Appeals Board shall constitute a quorum and must be present to act upon review of the CRM Agency Officials' decision and the vote of at least two members is necessary for board action on the appeal. - (c) Briefs, Statements.
-Any aggrieved person who requests an appeal before the CRM Appeals Board shall file with the DCRM Office within fifteen days following its request for appeal a written statement of objections to the CRM permit decision.
-In addition, any existing party may within ten days of receipt of appellant's statement, submit to the DCRM Office a statement or brief providing arguments in support of or in opposition to the permit decision.
-Statements filed under this subsection shall be filed in accordance with the format and standards listed in §15-10-225and will be included in the CRM permit application file.
+In the same manner and for the same reasons specified for CRM agency officials in §§ 15-10-230, the three members of the CRM Appeals Board shall render decisions on CRM permit applications in an impartial manner.
+They shall voluntarily disqualify themselves for bias or the appearance of bias, and they are subject to disqualification by challenge in the manner prescribed for CRM agency officials in §§ 15-10-230. - (b) Quorum, Vote.
+At least two members of the CRM Appeals Board shall constitute a quorum and must be present to act upon review of a CRM agency official decision and the vote of at least two members is necessary for board action on the appeal. - (c) Briefs, Statements.
+Any aggrieved person who requests an appeal before the CRM Appeals Board shall file with the CRM Office within fifteen days following its request for appeal a written statement of objections to the CRM permit decision.
+In addition, any existing party may within ten days of receipt of appellant's statement, submit to the CRM Office a statement or brief providing arguments in support of or in opposition to the permit decision.
+Statements filed under this subsection shall be filed in accordance with the format and standards listed in §§ 15-10-225 and will be included in the CRM permit application file.